Abortion foes win Republican governor nods in Wisconsin, Minnesota | Politics

 Wisconsin's Senate and gubernatorial elections this year could serve as a preview of 2024, when Wisconsin will likely again be a major swing state in the presidential election.
 Trump, who still asserts falsely that Biden's statewide win in 2020 was fraudulent, has strongly hinted that he intends to run again.
 Republicans on Friday named Milwaukee as the site of their 2024 national convention, underscoring the state's strategic importance.

 Trump has endorsed hundreds of candidates this year in an effort to exert his influence over the Republican Party.
 Many of his picks, mostly incumbents, have prevailed, though some have not.
-Minnesota was also holding a special election on Tuesday for the U.S. House seat left vacant when Republican Jim Hagedorn died in February after a battle with cancer.
-Democrat Jeff Ettinger, the former CEO of Hormel Foods, is running against Republican Brad Finstad, a former agricultural official in the Trump administration.
+Minnesota also held a special election on Tuesday for the U.S. House seat left vacant when Republican Jim Hagedorn died in February after a battle with cancer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)